bhargav-talpada/My-Netflix/README.md

 - Fetch data from api and updathe the store
 - Create custom hooks for fetch now playing movies data
 - Create a video title page and get video title from movies api
-- Create a vidoe background
+- Building a Video background & fetch the bg video/trailer form videos api